TileDB-Inc/example-cloud-udf-package/example-custom-udf-images/README.md

 pip install .
 ```

 Then run `python custom_image.py`.
 The, will use 3.9 section of images because the client uses 3.9, while `image_name` argument will select the correct custom image.
 Please note that if no image is defined, the default is used.
-The result can be seen under `Monitor->Logs Tasks` section in TileDB Cloud Console, showing that owr custom images= using the additional package is used:
+The result can be seen under `Monitor->Logs Tasks` section in TileDB Cloud Console, showing that our custom image is used, providing the additional package:

 ```bash
 [2024-07-09 20:24:16,867] [custom] [test_custom_image] [INFO] (209, 123, 193)